 Phonics at Anston Brook

-At Anston Brook Primary School we use the Letters and Sounds document for teaching Phonics.
+At Anston Brook Primary School we teach phonics using the acredited systematic synthetic programme Little Wandle Letters and Sounds Revised.
 The principles and practice are used to teach high quality phonics across Early Years Foundation Stage, Key Stage 1 and within Key Stage 2 targeted additional support.
-The children move through 6 phases of learning.
-Please watch the videos below for more information.

 Intent of Phonics Teaching